eWaterCycle/ewatercycle-forecast/INSTALL.md

 ### OpenDA (with some patches)

-The eWaterCycle uses a slighly patched version of OpenDA, the Open Data Assimilation toolbox.
+The eWaterCycle uses a slightly patched version of OpenDA, the Open Data Assimilation toolbox.
 See http://openda.org for more information and documentation on OpenDA, see the openda folder in this repo for the patches needed.

 #### Java
 OpenDA does requires Java to present on your computer.
 If not already installed, install java via https://java.com/en/download/